 Symbols used in Buddhism and other religions have hidden meanings.
-Organised groups give one version.
-The full truth is more revealing.
+Organised groups give you one version which is a small piece of the jigsaw.
+The exoteric meaning you find on Master Mind Content, however, is more revealing.
+On this page, we discuss the symbolic meaning of the conch shell.

-Used for practical purposes as a horn in ancient times, it is typically associated with the sound used to wake people up.
-And this is the official meaning used today, but it’s only a half truth!
+Used for practical purposes as a horn in ancient times, it is typically associated with the sound of horns that were used to wake people up or signal a warning.
+And this is the official meaning used today, but it’s only a half-truth which is ultimately misleading.

-The ancients adapted the practical use to associate the conch shell with spiritual awakening in symbolism.
-In Hindu myth, the conch makes the Om sound that is said to awaken the ignorant from their slumber.
+Ancient sages adopted the practical use and associated the conch shell with spiritual awakening in symbolism.
+In Hindu myth, the conch makes the Aum (Om) sound that is said to awaken the ignorant from their slumber.

 In ancient Sanskrit, the conch is known as Shankha meaning “a shell holding the sacred water.”
 Vedic myth says the conch appeared from the water after the great churning of the ocean.